tysonpham0612/HomeAI/README.md

-Documentation for HomeAI (Luna)
+HomeAI (Luna) - Smart Home AI Assistant
 Overview
-HomeAI (Luna) is a modular, AI-powered smart home assistant designed to integrate with Home Assistant OS.
-It leverages advanced AI technologies like OpenAI's ChatGPT and Whisper for natural language understanding and voice transcription.
-Luna provides a seamless interface for controlling smart home devices, monitoring the environment, and engaging in natural conversations via platforms like Telegram.
+HomeAI (Luna) is a modular, AI-powered smart home assistant designed to integrate seamlessly with Home Assistant OS.
+It leverages OpenAI's ChatGPT and Whisper for natural language understanding and voice transcription, enabling users to control smart devices, monitor their environment, and engage in natural conversations via Telegram.

 Features
 AI Assistant: ChatGPT-powered assistant with memory for natural language interaction.